clemensv/D2C-Ep4-LedBlinker/README.md

-D2C-Ep3-LedBlinker
+D2C-Ep4-LedBlinker
 ==================

-Device to Cloud - Subscribe Episode 3 - LedBlinker Example
+Device to Cloud - Subscribe Episode 4 - LedBlinker Example

+This sample is the evolution of the one from Episode 3, which still resides in its own, parallel repo at https://github.com/clemensv/D2C-Ep3-LedBlinker.
+I'm choosing not to use branches for these snapshots to preserve the state that matches the video episodes.

+The solution does, still, just switch an LED.

-This sample is a very simple cloud gateway for my little Arduino "Hello World" device that can do nothing more than switching an LED.
-The cloud gateway, implemented in the LedSwitcherServer project (in C#), has a plain TCP endpoint for the device(s) to connect to from within the local network they're in.
+The device gateway, which is implemented in the LedSwitcherServer project (in C#), has a plain TCP endpoint for the device(s) to connect to from within the local network they're in.
-The server will register and hold on to the connection and maintaining it with a ping sent every 55s to entertain NATs and the Windows Azure load-balancer on the route so that they don't cut the connection.
-We will explore this aspect and its impact on energy consumption in more detai in a coming episode.
+The server will register and hold on to the connection and maintaining it with a ping sent every 235s (just under 4 minutes) to entertain NATs and the Windows Azure load-balancer on the route so that they don't cut the connection.
+We will explore this aspect and its impact on energy consumption in more detail in a coming episode.

 To the service consumer, the service exposes a very simple WebAPI endpoint (SwitchController) that allows turning the device on or off.

-The WebAPI implementation looks up whether the requested device is available and either performs the switch by sending a command to the device or it reports a 404.
+New in this episode is that the WebAPI controller representing the device's "cloud-side" API and the device gateway are intermediated by a pair of queues.
+The device gateway translates the native device protocol to to/from messages that flow on the queues.

+The "device queue" exists once for each device and holds all messages destined for that device.
+We will explore a number of pattern variations for this "mailbox" in coming episodes and the queue-per-device is just the simplest one.
+The upside of using this approach is that the device now has a stable address to drop messages into and that address is available even if the device is temporarily offline, which can easily occur when devices are connected by some form of wireless radio.
+In coming episodes we will also explore how to make these queues or other entities as devices get onboarded into the system, during "device provisioning".

+The other immediate gain is that the device gateway can now scale out across multiple nodes in a load balanced environment as connections drop and get reestablished, which we couldn't do with Episode 3's in-memory model.

+The "ingress" queue is shared across devices multiple devices and uses sessions to multiplex any replies from the devices.
+The API implementation puts messages to the device onto the device queue and then waits on the "ingress" queue supplying a correlation key (the session-id) for the reply.
+The per-device processing loop pulls the message off the queue, sends the fitting protocol command to the device and enqueues the correlation key.
+As the device replies, the correlation key is dequeued and then used as the session-id for the reply sent to the ingress queue, which is how the pending API call gets the confirmation that the command succeeded.

-IMPORTANT: Mind that this sample is a step on a longer journey.
+IMPORTANT: Mind that this sample is (still) a step on a longer journey.
 It's not a best-practice example.
 There is no implementation of authorization or any other secueity features as of yet.
-The composition is also not representative of how you'd put together a robust service.
+The composition is also not (yet) representative of how you'd put together a robust service.
 The goal here is to show the basic principle in a fairly minimal fashion.
-We'll make this more complicated early enough :)

 Projects: